-For amazing looking plants that earn you bragging rights, feed your plants once a month by adding fertilizer to the water mix.
-Use a bromeliad mix (air plants are in the bromeliad family), and don't overdo it—plants can burn from too much fertilizer.
+For lush-looking plants that earn you bragging rights (such as being known as the “air plant whisperer, for example), feed your plants once a month by adding fertilizer to the water mix.
+Use a bromeliad mix (air plants are in the bromeliad family), and don’t overdo it—plants can burn from too much fertilizer.

 5. Nice and cozy

 The good news here is that you have to work pretty hard to mess this one up.
 Air plants are happy with a wide range of temps, from the 50s to the 90s.
-Just know that the hotter and drier the air, the more often you'll have to water.
-Also—they'll bite the dust in freezing temps.
+Just know that the hotter and drier the air, the more often you’ll have to water.
+And it probably comes as no surprise—these tenderhearted tropical and subtropical babies will bite the dust in freezing temps.

 6. Open up

-I know, I know—glass terrariums are adorable, but air plants need air circulation.
+I know, I know—glass terrariums are adorable, but air plants need circulation of, you know, air.
 An enclosed vessel encourages wet, stagnant conditions, and this spells disaster.
-If you just can't get over glass, choose a vessel with as wide a hole as possible, and be sure to let plants dry fully before you place them back inside.
+If you just can’t get over glass, choose a vessel with as wide a hole as possible (like a fish bowl), and be sure to let plants dry fully before you place them back inside.